astrix.spatial.location module¶

 ecef (Array) – ECEF coordinates as (x, y, z) in metres.
 Shape (3,) or (1,3) for single points, (n, 3) for multiple points.

-time (TimeLike, optional) – Time object associated with the points.
+time (Time, optional) – Time object associated with the points.
 If provided, the length of time must match the number of points.
 Defaults to TIME_INVARIANT for static points.

 backend (BackendArg, optional) – Array backend to use (numpy, jax, etc.).
 Defaults to numpy.